What is chin surgery?

 - Reduced chin size (chin reduction)

 Chin surgery can dramatically improve your body image and give you a more youthful appearance.
-It can also be part of other treatments to enhance your features.
+It can also be part of other treatments to enhance your features, providing a comprehensive solution that can truly transform your overall facial aesthetics.

-As with all surgeries, chin surgery has risks.
-Some of them include the following:
+As with all surgeries, chin surgery has risks, including:

 - Allergic reaction to implants